kalyaninagaraj/air-quality-skill/README.md

 location or in other cities.
-Mycroft will also report how long back the reading was taken if the measurements were made more than two hour ago, and a health cautionary statement (only for PM 2.5 concentration levels.
+Mycroft will also report how long back the reading was taken if the measurements were made more than two hour ago, and a health cautionary statement (only for PM 2.5 concentration levels).
 All pollutant levels are measured in micrograms per cubic meter.

 The Air Quality skill requires an API key to access data from